Eastern District of New York

 District of Massachusetts

-Grant & Eisenhofer represents Kaiser Foundation Health Plan and Kaiser Foundation Hospitals in an action brought under the federal civil-racketeering law against Pfizer for unlawful sales and marketing practices related to the epilepsy drug Neurontin.
-The RICO claims in the case were tried before a jury in Boston in February 2010 resulting in a $47 million verdict in favor of Kaiser, which is subject to automatic trebling under RICO for a $142 million damage award.
-On November 3, 2010 the Court, in a lengthy opinion, awarded Kaiser $95 million in damages on an alternative claim under a California statue.
-Pfizer is appealing the case to the First Circuit.
+G&E represents Kaiser Foundation Health Plan and Kaiser Foundation Hospitals in an action brought under the Racketeer Influenced and Corrupt Organizations Act (“RICO”) against Pfizer for its unlawful sales and marketing practices relating to the epilepsy drug Neurontin.
+The case was noteworthy as one of the very few to proceed to trial on a RICO claim relating to improper marketing of a drug, and in its rulings on causation and damages.
+In this case, the plaintiffs accuse Pfizer of marketing Neurontin as effective in the treatment of several disorders, including neuropathic pain and migraines, even though such claims were unsupported by scientific evidence.
+The RICO claims were tried before a jury in Boston in February 2010 resulting in a $47 million verdict in Kaiser’s favor, which is subject to automatic trebling under RICO for a $142 million damage award.
+In November 2010, the Court, in a lengthy opinion, awarded Kaiser $95 million in damages on an alternative claim under a California statue.
+Pfizer appealed to the United States Court of Appeals for the First Circuit.
+In a landmark opinion issued in April 2013, the Court affirmed the $142 million jury verdict in favor of the Firm’s client saying, “[Pfizer] directly influenced the doctors into prescribing the drug for off-label purposes, noting that its fraudulent marketing included paying Kaiser doctors to write medical articles with false information about the drug’s supposed off-label benefits.”

 Middle District of Florida